-Note that to get the full integration available in the Development panel in JIRA issues, JIRA must be connected with Stash, FishEye, Crucible or Bamboo using a 2-way application link that has both 2-legged (2LO) and 3-legged (3LO) authentication enabled.
+Note that to get the full integration available in the Development panel in JIRA issues, JIRA must be connected with Bitbucket Server, FishEye, Crucible or Bamboo using a 2-way application link that has both 2-legged (2LO) and 3-legged (3LO) authentication enabled.
 See Installing Atlassian Tools for Integration with JIRA for version information and connection details.

 Security implications for each authentication type

 OAuth is the authentication type we recommend.
 However, be aware of the following security implications: